oxfordroadmap/vis/content/post/teaching-AI-basics-eg-Git/index.en.md

 ---

-### An Education Technical Note on Syllabus Components
+### 🧑‍🏫 An Education Technical Note on Syllabus Components📓

 Using and extending [Syllabus Components by Harvard](https://bokcenter.harvard.edu/syllabus-design), this post focuses on the following in the university learning context:
 - 🎯 **Course Goals / Learning Objectives**